Join the team

 Pay rate of $28–$34 per hour depending on experience, plus 25% casual loading, in accordance with the Horticulture Award 2020 (MA000028).
 Superannuation at the current statutory rate.
 On conversion to permanent: four weeks annual leave, personal leave, and long service leave accrual.

 We invest in skill development for team members who show initiative.
-Opportunities may exist for NIASA compliance training, irrigation systems training, and forklift licensing support for the right candidate.
+Opportunities may exist for biosecurity training, irrigation systems training, and forklift licensing support for the right candidate.

 Send your CV and a short cover letter to accounts@capenursery.com.au with the subject line Nursery Hand — Irrigation Application.
 Please describe your irrigation experience specifically and include any relevant qualifications or tickets.
 Applications reviewed on a rolling basis.